PKUFlyingPig/PipeSwitch/experi_reproduce/README.md

 ```
 This script will run four kinds of server (ready model, pipeswitch, MPS, stop-and-start) and compare the latency, i.e. the time between the client send the inference request and the client receive the server's task-finished reply.
 So it will run several minutes, be patient.
 You may see some EOFError message.
 Don't worry, it is caused by some dirty thread-killing function in the script.
-If the script completed successfully, you will find figure5.png in this directory, which looks like the figure on the right:
+If the script completed successfully, you will find figure5.png in this directory, which looks like the figure below:
 ![image-figure5](./figure5.png)

 ### Tips: